-As the number of conversations in your Outpost account grows, you may find it helpful to create some groupings to help you track specific themes.
-You can search for a keyword or phrase, and then save that search to refer to later on.
-New conversations that apply to a saved search will automatically appear within that search.
+As the number of conversations in your Outpost account grows, you may find it helpful to create some groupings to help you keep track of specific themes.
+For example, you can search for a keyword, sender, and date range, and then save that search to refer to later on.

 - Searches pertaining to a particular product or service you offer